 How it helps

 Capoeira contributes greatly to physical fitness by being physically challenging, especially since the essence of capoeira is constant movement, thus it can be considered a cardiovascular workout.
-The movements greatly enhance control and co-ordination of muscles and build strength through kicks, cartwheels and flips, while also strengthening the core to give you hard abs and a flat stomach.
-The mentally demanding aspect of capoeira is when two performers face each other in contest and brings out the competitive best in their techniques.
+The movements greatly enhance control and coordination of muscles and build strength through kicks, cartwheels, and flips, while also strengthening the core to give you hard abs and a flat stomach.
+The mentally demanding aspect of capoeira is when two performers face each other in a contest and bring out the competitive best in their techniques.

 Most people who wish to learn capoeira are enchanted by the harmonic movements of its performers.
 The dance-like movements in this martial art are beautiful as well as deadly.
 Others wish for something that is sure to be a great work out and allow them to move in all sorts of new ways.
 Some may even want to learn to hone their mental concentration in the challenge of a sparring match.
 Whatever your reasons, capoeira is bound to leave you more graceful, stronger and just a little bit lethal.